Autism Spectrum and Attention Deficit Hyperactivity Disorder (ADHD) in children

 We recommend talking to your schools's SENCO to ensure that any support requested for your child is addressing their need and to be cautious of trying to implement ADHD or ASD solely focussed interventions.

-At The Practice MK we specialise in the assessment and diagnosis of autism in children and adults and can help formulate interventions and support plans to help you and your family through our network of counsellors, coaches and psychologists.
-Call or email us to talk about the options available to you.
-We can talk all day about autism so no question is too much for us to help answer.
+At The Practice MK we specialise in the assessment and diagnosis of autism in children and adults and can help formulate interventions and support plans to help you and your family through our network of counsellors, coaches, therapists and psychologists.
+Please feel free to contact us to discuss the options available to you.
+We will happily talk all day about autism spectrum so no question is too much for us to help answer.